r-pufky/docs/source/services/play-on/index.rst

 ************

 #.
 Setup :ref:`hiding-local-desktop-crd`.
 #.
-Setup :ref:`enabling-ssh-access` with only public key authentication.
+Setup :ref:`service-ssh-windows-setup` with only public key authentication.
 #.
 Ensure you are connected via the VM console (not CRD) for install, otherwise
    installer will fail.
 #.
 Install `Playon Desktop`_, but do not launch immediately.